 My Diagnosis Story

-Twenty-four years ago, I had routine dental work to extract my wisdom teeth.
+Twenty-five years ago, I had routine dental work to extract my wisdom teeth.
 Two pain pills and several weeks later…and BOOM!
 I was smack dab in the middle of my first full-blown manic episode with a side of psychosis.
 Lucky me.

 I was in a psychiatric hospital for 12 days while my psychiatrist wrestled my brain back down to earth.
 The verdict was in: Bipolar 1 Disorder.